Year Two Information

 We support children who are learning to acquire English with specific activities in class as well as a specialist language programme depending on level.

 Children who are new to school are supported to settle in including having a buddy from their class to help them.

 Some children may find learning more challenging than others for a range of different reasons.
-Children with a special educational need (SEN) complete targeted interventions depending on what they need support in.
-This is overseen by Mrs Williams, our SENCO.
+Children with a special educational need (SEN) complete targeted interventions depending on the areas that they need support in.
+This is overseen by Mrs Kennedy, our SENCO.

 We teach reading through:

 - Read Write Inc. phonic lessons

 We teach writing through: